Whether it’s a wedding, Christmas dinner or a birthday, throwing an eco friendly party is easier than you think! Here are some of my best tips

-Consider a finger-food only type of party.
-Provide toothpicks for foods that are too messy to eat with fingers.
+If you’re afraid of smashed plates at your eco friendly party, consider a finger-food only menu.
+Provide toothpicks for foods that are too messy to eat with fingers alone.
 Guests will eat smaller portions and only what can be picked up with their hands.
 This will be better for waistlines, your budget, and the amount of waste and cleanup at the end of the day.

-If that’s not possible, stock up on extra steel utensils – and that includes purchasing steel or bamboo straws instead of giving out plastic ones.
-You can use them again and again, and really, is it that much trouble to rinse off a fork?
+If that’s not possible, stock up on extra steel utensils.
+And of course, that includes using steel (or bamboo) straws instead of plastic ones.
+You can use them again and again.
+And really, is it that much trouble to rinse off a fork?